-This week we mark the 20th anniversary of the opening of The Golden Jersey Inn.
+In January 2017, we marked the 20th anniversary of the opening of The Golden Jersey Inn.

 We wanted this restaurant to be different from the Dairy Store – with the menu and the service designed to create a somewhat quieter, comfort food kind of atmosphere.
 The friendly, smiling and helpful faces would be the same – but our menu would expand out to items other than sandwiches.
 Familiar menu items that might bring back memories of a family meal with grandma.
 Over the years the bestsellers have been Grandma’s Meatloaf, MaMa’s Chickn-n-Dumplin’s, Beef & Noodles and Buttermilk Chicken served as a meal, on a sandwich or on a salad.
 The past five years has seen another bestseller coming on strong – Young’s Deep Fried Breaded Cheddar Curds!